junyiwo/Zeus/README.md

 HDMI cable: UGREEN Micro HDMI Cable

 # Requirement & installation

+Before the camera tranfer the video stream to the server, make sure that the server is running and has been rightly configured.

 For the camera conponent,

 1. Download VRWorks 360 Video SDk.